MicrosoftDocs/defender-docs/articles/defender-for-cloud/exclude-machines-agentless-scanning.md

 By default agentless scanning is turned on in a subscription for all supported machines when Defender for Servers Plan 2, or the Defender Cloud Security Posture Management (CSPM) plan is turned on.

-In some circumstances, you might want to exclude machines from agentless scanning.
+In some circumstances, you might want to exclude machines from agentless scanning recommendations.
 You can do this using pre-existing environment tags.
 Exclude machines are then skipped during Defender for Cloud continuous machine discovery.

 ## Prerequisites